SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

    ![](./Media/recommend-log.png)

-1. From the Terminal select Node terminal, press Ctrl + C to stop the recommendation service ui page.
+1. From the Terminal, select Node terminal, press Ctrl + C to stop the recommendation service ui page.
 Now, click on Next from the lower right corner to move to the next page.

  ## Summary